Create Fast Insert Scripts

 set define on

-PLEX has many parameters to configure your export - the focus of PLEX is to quickstart version control in existing projects (see also this article about PLEX in general).
-If you only want to use it for the export of table data, then you should create a wrapper around it which fits your personal needs - here an example:
+PLEX has many parameters to configure the export - the focus of PLEX is to quickly introduce version control to existing projects (see also this article about PLEX in general).
+If you want to use PLEX only for exporting table data, then you should create a wrapper function for it that suits your personal needs - here is an example:

 create or replace function to_insert (